Developmental & Line Editing Service

 Finally, I decided to raise my rates and keep charging by the page, but I’d offer a discount in two cases.

 1. For writers who have gone through my Book Editing Blueprint course, as even if they’re new writers, I know they have a solid foundation.
 If they did all the worksheets and followed the checklists during their rewrites, the manuscript should be in pretty good shape.
-Not perfect, of course, but they’ve moved beyond the beginner level.
+Not perfect, of course, but they’ve moved beyond the beginner level and working with an editor will help them to get better and better.

 2. For experienced authors familiar with the editing process and who have a proven track record.
 A self-published or small press author with two books on Amazon and a handful of reviews isn’t necessarily going to qualify.
-Anyone can self-publish a book or call themselves a small press, and many indie authors publish their books too early without realizing it still needs work.
-I don’t know how much coaching you’ve had or the skill level of your previous editors.
+Anyone can self-publish a book or call themselves a small press, and many indie authors publish their books too early without realizing they still need work.
+Some writers hire a copyeditor when they should have started with a developmental editor.
+Or perhaps they worked with a developmental editor, but weren’t able to pay for as many rounds as the manuscript needed.
 Therefore, I’ve set some guidelines below.

-If you have had at least 2 books published by a traditional publisher, then you would qualify for the discounted rate.
-If you just have one book traditionally published, or if you have a strong track record as an indie author with lots of positive reviews, I’m happy to look at a sample and quote you a price.
+If you have had at least 2 books published by an established traditional publisher, then you would qualify for the discounted rate.
+If you just have one book traditionally published, or if you have a strong track record as an indie author with multiple books and lots of positive reviews, I’m happy to look at a sample and quote you a price.

 Hard Copy With Course DiscountClients from before April 2019 are also eligible for this discount